hurtn/ranger-migration/initialise/README.md

 ranger_endpoints
 ----------------

-This table stores the ranger service details.
+This table is manually populated and stores the ranger service details.
 After each endpoint is queried the result are persisted to the database.

 | Column name |  Column Type | Required | Description |
 |-------------|--------------|----------|-------------|